matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### HTTP Status Codes

-- HTTP 5XX Server Error:
+- HTTP `5XX` Server Error:
-    - HTTP 500 - Internal Server Error - Generally, any unhandled exception.
+    - `HTTP 500` - Internal Server Error - Generally, any unhandled exception.
-    - Other 500 errors are generally not used with Spring MVC.
+    - Other 500 errors generally not used with Spring MVC.
-- HTTP 4XX Client Errors - Generally Checked Exceptions:
+- HTTP `4XX` Client Errors - Generally Checked Exceptions:
-    - 400 Bad Request - Cannot process due to client error.
+    - **400 Bad Request:** Cannot process due to client error.
-    - 401 Unauthorized - Authentication required.
+    - **401 Unauthorized:** Authentication required.
-    - 404 Not Found - Resource Not Found.
+    - **404 Not Found:** Resource Not Found.
-    - 405 Method Not Allowed - HTTP method not allowed.
+    - **405 Method Not Allowed:** HTTP method not allowed.
-    - 409 Conflict - Possible with simultaneous updates.
+    - **409 Conflict:** Possible with simultaneous updates.
-    - 417 Expectation Failed - Sometimes used with RESTful interfaces.
+    - **417 Expectation Failed:** Sometimes used with RESTful interfaces.
-    - 418 I'm a Teapot.
+    - **418 I'm a Teapot**

 ### `@ResponseStatus`

-- Allows you to annotate custom exception classes to indicate to the framework the HTTP status you want returned when that exception is thrown.
+- Allows you to annotate custom exception classes to indicate to the framework the HTTP status you want returned when that exception thrown.
 - Global to the application.

 ### `@ExceptionHandler`